rkm/personal-centos8/README.md

 -   `rustup component add rustfmt --toolchain stable-x86_64-unknown-linux-gnu`
 -   Add a private list of repos to fetch
 -   Add a task to run fetch_all on boot
--   git install from source task does not include the bash completion file
+-   add dotnet-sdk install to correct version